SherwinGeorge/Weather-App/README.md

 # Weather-App
-This is a basic login come weather-application website that uses javascript to authenticate the input the login credentials.
+This is a basic login come weather-application website that uses javascript to authenticate the input of the login credentials.